 Pay by Experience Level for System Support Administrator (Computer)

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Computer System Support Administrators, experience and pay levels seem to be correlated; more years in the business generally lead to more money.
+Experience is an important factor influencing the compensation of Computer System Support Administrators.
 Salaries of relatively inexperienced workers fall in the neighborhood of $42K, but folks who have racked up five to 10 years see a notably higher median of $56K.
 Computer System Support Administrators claiming one to two decades of experience make an estimated median of $60K.
-Folks who have racked up more than 20 years in the field report incomes that aren't that much higher than less experienced individuals' earnings; the veterans make just $64K on average.
+More than 20 years of experience seem related to solid financial gains; veterans in this group report earning a median of $64K.

 Related Job Salaries